GitLab CI/CD

 - kubescape scan .

-kubescape scan -t 80 .
+kubescape scan --compliance-threshold 80 .

-Scanning your entire Cluster in your workflow
+Scan your entire cluster in your workflow

 kubescape scan --exclude-namespaces kube-system,kube-public